-In 2021, up to 12/10/2021, locally acquired human cases of WNV infection have been recorded in Greece, in some Municipalities in the Regional Units (NUTS3 level) of Pella, Imathia, East Attica, Viotia, Evia, Kavala, Drama, Serres and Thessaloniki.
-It remains likely that more cases will be diagnosed in the immediate future, especially following the heightened awareness of health professionals.
+In 2021, up to 19/10/2021, locally acquired human cases of WNV infection have been recorded in Greece, in some Municipalities in the Regional Units (NUTS3 level) of Pella, Imathia, East Attica, Viotia, Evia, Kavala, Drama, Serres and Thessaloniki.
+It remains likely that more cases will be diagnosed in the immediate future.

-In the EU Member States and EU neighboring countries, in transmission period 2021, up to 07/10/2021, human WNV infection cases have been also recorded -besides Greece- in Italy, Romania, Austria, Hungary, Spain, Servia and Germany (source: ECDC, Weekly updates: 2021 West Nile virus transmission season).
+In the EU Member States and EU neighboring countries, in transmission period 2021, up to 14/10/2021, human WNV infection cases have been also recorded -besides Greece- in Italy, Servia, Hungary, Romania, Spain, Austria, and Germany (source: ECDC, Weekly updates: 2021 West Nile virus transmission season).